Bow Valley Parkway Scenic Drive: A Local’s Guide

 The Trans-Canada Highway is the fastest and most efficient way to get through Banff National Park.
-But, for those visiting Banff who have a sense of adventure and a little extra time on their hands, we recommend a scenic drive along the Bow Valley Parkway instead.
+But, for those visiting Banff who have a sense of adventure and a little extra time on their hands, we recommend driving the Bow Valley Parkway Scenic Drive instead.

 With a lush forest, epic mountain scenery and excellent wildlife spotting opportunities, driving the Bow Valley Parkway is a must-do attraction in Banff National Park.